top of page

 • This means that MRI has never had an applicable permit for their operations and as a result, all emissions of fugitive toxic slag dust into the community have been unlawful.

-• As a result of these violations of law, all fugitive copper slag dust emissions into our community have been unlawful and we demand they are issued violations and fines for every day they have operated illegally since 2014 and we demand they be required to clean up all contamination of fugitive copper slag dust emissions within our city, businesses, homes, parks, children’s facilities, VFW, police station, fire station, elementary schools, churches and more.
+• As a result of MRI never obtaining a valid and applicable environmental permit from ADEQ, it appears all fugitive copper slag dust emissions into our community has been unlawful.
+This would mean the City of Cottonwood can issue violations and fines for every day they have operated without a valid ADEQ permit since 2014.
+It also could imply that MRI could be compelled to clean up all contamination of fugitive copper slag dust emissions within our city, businesses, homes, parks, children’s facilities, VFW, police station, fire station, elementary schools, churches and more.

 • MRI has never performed and submitted the required phase 2 environmental study prior to operations beginning as guaranteed in at least five public meetings and correspondence between the City and MRI.
 You can see the documentation of these agreements made between our Planning and Zoning Commission in an official complaint seen HERE.

-• We ask that the City of Cottonwood apply to be a superfund site due to the amount of mining contamination within our community and the statistically significant health impacts our community has suffered.
-Many other copper mining communities have become superfund sites, there is no reason our city officials should not be requesting for federal funding to clean up the hazards present from the past operations.
-Click here to view a flyer for a copper mining superfund site.
+• Click here to view a flyer for a copper mining superfund site.
 Notice how it states that the dust can be toxic and notice how on page 3 it states children should not handle the slag dust.
 Yet in Cottonwood, we are actively crushing the slag into a dust that is covering our children's facilities and children's homes, bedrooms, blankets and more.

 You can also contact the Arizona Department of Environmental Quality at 602-771-2300 or you can submit a complaint with them by clicking HERE.